xbeat/Machine-Learning/README.md

 Graph traversal is a fundamental technique in computer science for exploring and analyzing graph structures.
 Two primary methods are Depth-First Search (DFS) and Breadth-First Search (BFS).
 These algorithms are essential for solving various problems, including pathfinding, connectivity analysis, and cycle detection.

+## Kernel Density Estimation in Python

+Introduction to Kernel Density Estimation

+Kernel Density Estimation (KDE) is a non-parametric method for estimating the probability density function of a random variable based on a finite data sample.
+It's a powerful technique used in data analysis and visualization to smooth out the data and reveal underlying patterns.

 ## Pros and Cons of Gradient Boosting in Python

 Introduction to Gradient Boosting